-Trade plays a crucial role on the market, connecting producers to consumers, through distribution of capacities and services.
+Global trade plays a crucial role on the market, connecting producers to consumers, through distribution of capacities and services.
 A stable grain trade plays a major role in feeding the world's growing population, moving goods from areas of surplus into areas of deficit.
-Governments must appreciate the grain trade as a key economic driver and a crucial component of world food security.
+The grain trade is a key economic driver and a crucial component of world food security.